zeek/zeek/frameworks/netcontrol.rst

 The types that are used to make up a rule are defined in :doc:`/scripts/base/frameworks/netcontrol/types.zeek`.

-Rules are defined as a :bro:see:`NetControl::Rule` record.
+Rules are defined as a :zeek:see:`NetControl::Rule` record.
 Rules have a *type*, which specifies what kind of action is taken.
 The possible actions are to **drop** packets, to **modify** them, to **redirect** or to **whitelist** them.
 The *target* of a rule specifies if the rule is applied in the *forward path*,